 In Slovenia water isotopes in precipitation have been systematically monitored since 1981 only in Ljubljana.
 In 2000, the need for a much more refined understanding of isotope variations was identified.
 Therefore, a programme of collecting new data at a higher spatial density and temporal frequency in different parts of the country has been initiated and was extended several times during the past decades (Vreča & Malenšek, 2016).
-The number of sampling locations has grown to a countrywide network presented on this Website as the Slovenian Network of Isotopes in Precipitation (SLONIP) and initiated by the Jožef Stefan Institute.
+The number of sampling locations has grown to a countrywide network presented on this web-based interactive research platform (Vreča et al., 2022) as the Slovenian Network of Isotopes in Precipitation (SLONIP) and initiated by the Jožef Stefan Institute.
 The network is still not a part of a national monitoring programme, such as that operating in European countries, for example, ISOT module in Switzerland.
 However, we hope that one day it will be.

 The SLONIP Website offers you information about:

 - Stations where we perform (or was performed in the past) monitoring of isotopes in precipitation

 - Data in numerical and graphical form and calculations of monthly, seasonal and annual means and LMWLs, all calculated using a Python code made freely available on GitHub (Pavšek & Vreča, 2022)

 - Related papers, cooperating institutions and related web sites.